T-Ev/csscleaner/README.md

 CSS Cleaner VSCode Extension automatically searches your workspace .css files for css class and id definitions and checks your html and js files for usages.
 If it finds dead css, it will link to it in the console as a nice diagnostic alert.

-This only works for definitions in .css classes currently (inline css not supported)
+This only works for definitions in .css files currently (inline css not supported)

 ## Installation